It's time to give a warm round of applause to the next Member of the Month inside The One Percent, Dane Fuller!

 Once you read his story, you won't doubt for a minute why our Community and Product Manager Justus Murimi selected him as The One Percent Member of the Month.
 But no one was more shocked than Dane himself.
 "It's a hell of a surprise!" he exclaimed during his interview.
 Let's examine how Dane's steadfast, determined, and gracious attitude fits perfectly with our GIVE acronym:

-I-Investing: Dane is self-funding Unbroken Nutrition.
+I-Investing: Dane is self-funding his brand.
 Doing so gave him the time, energy, and finances to start.
 He believes in the business and doesn't mind investing himself.
 Once the brand becomes more valuable, he may seek outside investors.
 "I can start climbing the hill by myself."

 V-Value: Dane's passion is helping people, and he strives to help everyone in TOP.
 He supports fellow members to see and reflect upon their dreams so that they can take action and go in the direction they want to go.
 And it's not a one-way street.
 As he says, "There are really generous people in the group.
 When I see people like that, it's the worst-kept secret not to share it."